Semaglutide vs tirzepatide for weight loss: which one wins in 2026

 Is semaglutide cheaper than tirzepatide?

-At PeptideRx, the Semaglutide/B12 starter is $25 for the 1.2 mg vial; Tirzepatide/B12 starter is $45 for the 12 mg vial.
+At RxPepsDirect, the Semaglutide/B12 starter is $25 for the 1.2 mg vial; Tirzepatide/B12 starter is $45 for the 12 mg vial.
 Per-mg pricing is comparable; the starter-vial size differs because semaglutide is dosed in microgram quantities while tirzepatide is dosed in milligrams.
 Both formulations carry the same flat $39 medical visit fee.

 Why do compounding clinics use a twice-weekly dosing schedule for both?

 Both semaglutide (~165 hour half-life) and tirzepatide (~120 hour half-life) have long enough half-lives that splitting the weekly dose into two injections smooths the plasma peak that drives nausea.
-PeptideRx prescribes 25 units (0.15 mg semaglutide or 1.5 mg tirzepatide) twice weekly as the starter protocol.
+RxPepsDirect prescribes 25 units (0.15 mg semaglutide or 1.5 mg tirzepatide) twice weekly as the starter protocol.
 This differs from the once-weekly schedule on Lilly's prescribing information for branded products.